-Criteria Commentary Verification of sampling and assaying Independent verification of sampling has not been undertaken due to the logistics involved.
-At Golders request a series of samples from the 2010 drilling campaign were resubmitted to an alternative laboratory.
+Criteria Commentary Verification of sampling and Independent verification of sampling has not been undertaken due to the logistics involved. assaying At Golders request a series of samples from the 2010 drilling campaign were resubmitted to an alternative laboratory.
 These referee samples returned analyses results consistent with the original analyses.
 Drilling and sampling of several holes has been observed by Golder Associates consultants.
-Referee samples.
+Referee sampling has been used to validate the accuracy and precision of historical samples.
 Twin holes have been drilled but the results from twin holes are inconclusive.
 All sampling and data management procedures are documented.
 Data management is considered adequate.
 Rotary Reverse circulation sampling has been trialled.
-Golder observed the drilling of two of these holes and considers the samples to be non-representative Estimation and modelling techniques due to sample loss.
+Golder observed the drilling of two of these holes and considers the samples to be non-representative due to sample loss.
 Data from these holes has not been used.
-The available sampling data is sufficient to allow variogram models and kriging parameters to be defined.
+Estimation and modelling techniques The available sampling data is sufficient to allow variogram models and kriging parameters to be defined.
 The models were estimated using Ordinary Kriging.
 The estimation has a maximum extrapolation of 1,000m from any data point.
 The models were estimated and constructed using Micromine software.
 The estimate has been made into 300m × 300m × 1m parent blocks oriented at 070°.
 These blocks represent the mining SMU as defined in the PFS, and are approximately one third of the average drill spacing.
 Head Fe2O3 and DTR show a positive correlation.
 This correlation has been used to estimate DTR outside the reported VTM deposits where DTR has been measured.
+The sample population showed no significant outlier samples so no grade cutting or grade restraint was applied.
 The estimation was unfolded to the bathymetric surface.
 The models have estimated the major and deleterious elements for the -2mm fraction for the full model.
 In addition, Davis Tube Recovery and Concentrate grades have been estimated for the Cook and Kupe VTM deposits.
 The models were validated against the drill holes visually and statistically.
-The estimations for both models are considered to have a medium to high level of confidence.
-Cut-off parameters The Fe2O3 cut-off used to define the mineralisation was based on the population statistics for Fe2O3.
+The estimations for both models are considered to have a medium to high level of Cut-off parameters The Fe2O3 cut-off used to define the mineralisation was based on the population statistics for Fe2O3.
 The DTR cut-off of 3.5% applied to reporting is based on preliminary economic estimates of mining cut-off grade.
 Based on the good correlation between head Fe (or Fe2O3) and DTR 3.5% DTR is equivalent to 7.5% Fe2O3.
 Mining factors or assumptions The current assumption is that this will be a dredging operation using subsea crawler technology.
 It will be a bulk mining scenario with any subgrade overburden incorporated into the mineralised zone where practicable.
 Consequently, only a base of mineralisation is defined in the geological model with minor amounts of subgrade overburden and interburden incorporated into the model.
-The base of mineralisation was defined at 4% Head Fe2O3.based on the population statistics of the analyses.
+The base of mineralisation was defined at 4% Head Fe2O3 based on the population statistics of the analyses.
 DTR analyses are incomplete for the entire model area and could not be used to define the cut off, however there is a strong positive correlation between Fe2O3 and DTR.

-Criteria

-Metallurgical factors or assumptions

-Commentary

-No metallurgical recovery factors have been applied.
-Samples are screened to -2mm before analysis.
+Criteria Commentary Metallurgical factors or assumptions No metallurgical recovery factors have been applied.
+Samples are screened to - 2mm before analysis.
 The screened recovery is used to weight the head grade estimation.
 Davis Tube Recovery (DTR) analyses have been performed on samples from drill holes in the Cook and Kupe VTM deposits.